Home Selling Guide

 Selling with Keller Williams

-While it’s tempting to focus on your next move, your Keller Williams agent is likely to remind you that until the closing is over, you have some final responsibilities as a seller.
+While it’s tempting to focus on your next move, your Keller Williams agent is likely to remind you that until the completion is over, you have some final responsibilities as a seller.

 • Gather all appliance manuals and warranties for your buyers.